Research

 • The gerrymandering score: State drawn maps=0, Advisory commissions=50, IRC=100

-The Voter Power Score then takes the indexed overall competitiveness score and multiplies it by 70%.
-Then it takes the indexed overall average structural score and multiplies it by 30%.
-The sum of these two values is the Voter Power score.
+The Voter Power score then takes the indexed overall competitiveness score and multiplies it by 60%.
+Then it takes the indexed overall average structural score and multiplies it by 25%.
+Then it takes the indexed overall average party affiliation score and multiplies it by 15%.
+The sum of these three values is the Voter Power score.

 VPI Sources: